Cursor

 "Run an SEO audit and fix the issues"

-The agent handles the MCP tool calls.
+The agent handles the CLI commands.
 You review the results in the dev server preview.

 Authentication

-sitemd uses email magic links for login.
-Run sitemd_auth_login and the agent gives you a browser URL to complete authentication.
-For automated deploys, create an API key with sitemd_auth_api_key and store the resulting SITEMD_TOKEN in your environment.
+sitemd uses 6-digit email verification codes for login.
+Run sitemd auth login and the agent walks you through authentication.
+For automated deploys, create an API key with sitemd auth api-key and store the resulting SITEMD_TOKEN in your environment.

 See Authentication for the full flow.